 Con Designed for right handed use

-The norman was designed with right handed use in mind, making it a less attractive choise for left handed users, however tests done by some users (can be found in the comments) suggests that the norman layout might be balanced
+The Norman was designed with right handed use in mind, making it a less attractive choice for left handed users.
+However, tests done by some users (can be found in the comments) suggests that the Norman layout might be balanced.